Essentials of Good Ad Copy: Expert Tips from the Golden Age of Advertising

 Look for Its Inherent Value

-Advertising trailblazer Leo Burnett, responsible for some of the most well-known characters and campaigns of the 20th century including Tony the Tiger, the Marlboro Man, United’s “Fly the Friendly Skies,” and Allstate’s “Good Hands,” said: “Don’t tell me how good you make it; tell me how good it makes me when I use it.”
+Advertising trailblazer Leo Burnett, responsible for some of the most well-known characters and campaigns of the 20th century, including Tony the Tiger, the Marlboro Man, and United’s “Fly the Friendly Skies,” said: “Don’t tell me how good you make it; tell me how good it makes me when I use it.”

 While it may be as simple as a pair of running shoes, consider what your ideal customer values and identifies with most when making their purchase.

-For instance, Nike sells better versions of ourselves, not shoes.
-Martha Stewart sells elevated everyday living, not cookbooks.
+For instance, Nike markets achieving better versions of ourselves while Martha Stewart promotes elevated everyday living.

-Find fresh, new ways to express that characteristic creatively.
+Find fresh, new ways to express that benefit.
 Then, ask yourself how you can bring that idea to life.

 Make it Personal